Black hole thermodynamics is around the corner: Variation of the Lagrangian form on the manifold with a corner

 where the integral constant $\theta_0$ will be chosen as the subtended angle of the corners appearing in the solution space away from which we make variation.
 So when evaluated on such a solution space, not only $I_\mathcal{S}=0$, namely $I'=I$, but also the variation of $I'$ reads

 which vanishes when the Dirichlet boundary condition is imposed on the boundary as well as at the corner.
-In this sense, the action $I'$ with the additional corner term satisfies the variational principle, which is virtually the underlying motivation for the introduction of this corner term in Einstein's gravity \cite{Hayward} as well as the proposal to calculate the generalized gravitational entropy \cite{LM} by sticking to $I'$ \cite{TT,BMZ,ABM,KS1,KS2}.
-However, in the next section, we shall show that not only can the black hole entropy be obtained by working with $I'$, but also by working with $I$.
+In this sense, the primed action $I'$ with the additional corner term satisfies the variational principle, which is virtually the underlying motivation for the introduction of this corner term in Einstein's gravity \cite{Hayward} as well as the proposal to calculate the generalized gravitational entropy \cite{LM} for fixed area states by sticking to $I'$ \cite{TT,BMZ,ABM,KS1,KS2}.
+On the other hand, the unprimed action $I$ has also been used to calculate the generalized gravitational entropy for Hartle-Hawking states in \cite{KS1,KS2}.
+In the next section, we shall show that not only can the black hole entropy be readily obtained by working with $I'$, but also by working with $I$.
 Moreover, the reason why one can resort to $I'$ comes essentially from the fact that $I'$ is equal to $I$ to the order we are interested in.
-Such an argument can be applied similarly to the calculation of the generalized gravitational entropy, which actually has nothing to do with the aforementioned variational principle claimed in the previous literature.